pwrstudio/txtblock/whitepaper.md

 ##### Timestamped

 In addition to the identifier the catalogue will store a timestamp of the moment of publication.
-In this way it can be proven that certain information was made public at a certain date, similar to how for example [OriginStamp] works on top of the bitcoin blockchain.
+In this way it can be proven that certain information was made public at a certain date, similar to how for example [OriginStamp] works on top of the [Bitcoin] blockchain.

-##### Atomic addressability
+##### Sub-publication addressability

-It will also be possible to refer to parts of the document with a dot notation such as
+It will also be possible to refer to parts of the publication with a dot notation such as

 	3ac225168df54212a25c1c01fd35bebfea408fdac2e31ddd6f80a4bbf9a5f1cb.5f8743